For the purposes of the fund a small business has been defined as a business with 15 employees or less.

 The fund has been created to support the Viking Community Fund’s Strategic Priority of ‘More Younger People wanting to stay/return to Shetland’.
 For the purposes of the fund, young people have been defined as those up to the age of 25.

 No. You can apply for funding before an apprentice has been recruited.
-Any funding award will not be paid until the apprentice has begun their apprenticeship with you.
+Any funding awarded will not be paid until the apprentice has begun their apprenticeship with you.
+Please keep us updated if you identify your apprentice before the fund closing date or within the few weeks following the closing date.

-Yes.
-The fund is primarily aimed at businesses employing an apprentice this year and perhaps for the first time (as the funding may help remove the financial barrier of employing one) with financial support available across years 1 to 3 of the apprenticeship.
+The fund is aimed at businesses employing an apprentice for the current year funding year and perhaps for the first time (as the funding may help remove the financial barrier of employing one) with financial support available across years 1 to 3 of the apprenticeship.

 It can be used to support a variety of costs associated with employing an apprentice.
 Such as,